paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-144-major-defense-acquisition-programs.md

 (3) If a determination of an increase by a percentage equal to or greater than the significant cost growth threshold is made by the Secretary under subsection (d) and a Selected Acquisition Report containing the information described in subsection (g) is not submitted to Congress under paragraph (1), or if a determination of an increase by a percentage equal to or greater than the critical cost growth threshold is made by the Secretary under subsection (d) and the certification of the Secretary of Defense is not submitted to Congress under paragraph (2), funds appropriated for military construction, for research, development, test, and evaluation, and for procurement may not be obligated for a major contract under the program.
 The prohibition on the obligation of funds for a major defense acquisition program shall cease to apply at the end of a period of 30 days of continuous session of Congress (as determined under [section 8677(b)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section8677/b/2&num=0&edition=prelim)) beginning on the date—

-  (A) on which Congress receives the Selected Acquisition Report under paragraph (1) or (2)(B) with respect to that program, in the case of a determination of an increase by a percentage equal to or greater than the significant cost growth threshold (as determined in subsection (d)); or
+  (A) on which Congress receives the Selected Acquisition Report under paragraph (1) or (2)(B) 11 See References in Text note below. with respect to that program, in the case of a determination of an increase by a percentage equal to or greater than the significant cost growth threshold (as determined in subsection (d)); or

-  (B) on which Congress has received both the Selected Acquisition Report under paragraph (1) or (2)(B) and the certification of the Secretary of Defense under paragraph (2)(A) with respect to that program, in the case of an increase by a percentage equal to or greater than the critical cost growth threshold (as determined under subsection (d)).
+  (B) on which Congress has received both the Selected Acquisition Report under paragraph (1) or (2)(B) 1 and the certification of the Secretary of Defense under paragraph (2)(A) 1 with respect to that program, in the case of an increase by a percentage equal to or greater than the critical cost growth threshold (as determined under subsection (d)).

 **(f)** Any determination of a percentage increase under this section shall be stated in terms of constant base year dollars (as described in [section 2430 of this title](./chapter-144-major-defense-acquisition-programs.md#section-2430)).